tmr258/datasciencecoursera/README.md

 # datasciencecoursera

-# this is a repor for work under the course offered by Coursera
+# this is a repo for work under the course offered by Coursera